What is Redox?

 Note that we do not yet normalize coded values.
 This is largely due to the amount of maintenance that would be required to maintain mappings between such large code sets, which include ICD, SNOMED, NDC, RxNORM, LOINC, CPT, and HCPCS codes.
 Translating codes and mapping them between code sets can also have significant clinical implications, as there isn’t always a perfect mapping alignment between sets.
 If you are interested in coded value normalization please let us know as we are always interested in hearing about particular use cases and needs.

-The Redox platform takes a networked approach to interoperability where the connections we establish to healthcare organizations and other data Sources are “nodes” on the Network and built to be reusable.
-In order to enable the healthcare industry to be more interoperable, we think it is important to do more than to be an outSourced method of creating customized connections.
-Our approach allows us to create reusable nodes that are then available to be leveraged by other Redox customers who have the necessary legal agreements in place with those organizations connected to the Redox Network.
+Redox takes a networked approach to interoperability where the connections we establish to healthcare organizations and other data sources are “nodes” on the network and built to be reusable.
+In order to enable the healthcare industry to be more interoperable, we think it is important to do more than to be an outsourced method of creating customized connections.
+Our approach allows us to create reusable nodes that are then available to be leveraged by other Redox customers who have the necessary legal agreements in place with those organizations connected to the Redox.
 Establishing integrations within this networked paradigm allows for significantly expedited implementations (up to 30 days faster) for both you and the healthcare organizations you’re working with, especially when Redox is already receiving the specific data set that is looking to be exchanged.

 The bottom line here is that we handle the mapping and configuration of messages to and from our API in the engine, making it easy and lightweight for you and your partners’ IT teams to work with us.

-In addition to the standardization the Redox API offers, a core value of leveraging the Redox platform is the workflow normalization our engine offers across many of our data models and events.
+In addition to the standardization the Redox API offers, a core value of leveraging Redox is the workflow normalization our engine offers across many of our data models and events.

 Workflow normalization is the ability to enable the same set of integration points and calls for Redox customers regardless of how the system on the other end is exchanging data with Redox.
 This means that whether Redox is synchronously querying for data over an EHR’s proprietary API or receiving pushed, event-based HL7 messages, you can still receive the data through the same Redox data model event type.